Valente Market Company Ltd trading as

 Confirmation of attendance is by return email and in doing so the trader automatically agrees to the terms and conditions.

-Payment should be made by bank transfer to the appropriate bank account for the event.
+Payment should be made by bank transfer to the appropriate bank account for the event listed in the invite.
+Direct debit/ standing orders may be set up if more convenient (cancellation and refund policies still apply to DD & STO)

-Late payments taken as cash on the day will incur an administration fee.
+Late payments taken as cash on the day will incur an administration fee of £5.00.

-Cancellations will only be accepted up to one week prior to the relevant market day.
-A full refund will be paid if sufficient notice is provided and the market operator is able to find a replacement stallholder.
+Cancellations of confirmed bookings from stallholders will only be accepted up to one week prior to the relevant market day.
+A full refund will be only be paid if sufficient notice is provided and the market Operator is able to find a replacement stallholder.

 Most regular monthly events operate trading times of 10.00 am to 4.00pm.
-Stallholders are expected to trade for the duration of the event.
+Stallholders are expected to trade for the duration of the event as a courtesy to their fellow traders and at the request of the Operator.

 Any variation to these trading times will be notified by the Operator prior to the event.